emilkarlen/exactly/README.rst

 The ``file`` instruction has put the file ``my-file.txt`` there.

 The result of the "act" phase is saved in the ``result/`` directory.

+``tmp/user/`` is a directory where the test can put temporary files.

 TEST SUITES
 ===========